croitorudiana87/akkaStrech/README.md

   What it has:

   A main web application page

-  A simple login page with login functionality DB integration - anorm - specific to play A chat use-case where multiple users can send messages to a chat and one user can see messages of other users Akka Streams usage by consuming an API from Twitter.
+  A simple login page with login functionality DB integration - anorm - specific to play

+  A chat use-case where multiple users can send messages to a chat and one user can see messages of other users, comunication fronEnd-backEnd trough websockets

+  Akka Streams usage by consuming an API from Twitter and displaying content in UI.

   Twitter credentials were deleted.